Charu39/deep-learning-challenge/Starter_Code/AlphabetSoupReport.md

 # Results
 ## Data Preprocessing

-- The following features that were removed from the dataset we 'EIN' and 'NAME' columns as these do not play any role in determining the success or failure of an organization.
+- The features that were removed from the dataset we 'EIN' and 'NAME' columns as these do not play any role in determining the success or failure of an organization.

 - The following features were converted to numerical values for the analysis.
 - APPLICATION_TYPE